-We have audited the financial statements of Aviva Administration Limited for the year ended 31 December 2024 which comprise the income statement, statement of changes in equity, statement of financial position, statement of cash flows and the related notes 1 to 12, including material accounting policy information.
+We have audited the financial statements of Aviva Life Services UK Limited for the year ended 31 December 2024 which comprise income statement, statement of changes in equity, statement of financial position, statement of cash flows and the related notes 1 to 17, including material accounting policy information.
 The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards.

-In our opinion, the financial statements:
+In our opinion, the financial statements

-- give a true and fair view of the company's affairs as at 31 December 2024 and of its profit for the year then ended; - have been properly prepared in accordance with UK adopted international accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the company's affairs as at 31 December 2024 and of its profit for the year then ended; - have been properly prepared in accordance with UK adopted international accounting standards; and - have been properly prepared in accordance with UK adopted international accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006.